National Express East Anglia

-National Express East Anglia (NXEA) was a train operating company in England owned by National Express that operated the Greater Anglia franchise from April 2004 until February 2012.
+National Express East Anglia (NXEA) was a British train operating company owned by National Express that operated the Greater Anglia franchise from April 2004 until February 2012.
 Originally trading as One, it was rebranded National Express East Anglia in February 2008.
-It provided local, suburban and express services from London Liverpool Street to destinations in Essex, Hertfordshire, Cambridgeshire, Suffolk and Norfolk in the East of England.
+It provided local, suburban and mainline services from London Liverpool Street to destinations in east and North London, as well as Essex, Hertfordshire, Cambridgeshire, Suffolk and Norfolk in the East of England.